cpp-red-lion/cpp-red-lion.github.io/blog/ACCU_2026/ACCU-on-Sea-2026-Trip-Report.md

 or subsets.
 He showed how C++26 Contracts provide the foundation, letting teams spend their runtime-checking budget exactly where it's most valuable, and sketched an incremental path that applies not just to new code but to the vast body of existing C++ already in the wild.
+I have personal reservations about the feasibility of such claims, but I'll reserve these comments till the end/conclusions of the report, since more sessions in the program had this topic (Contracts).

 ### Creating Composable Callables in Contemporary C++
 **Björn Fahller**

 ![Björn Fahller on composable callables](photos/IMG_5908.jpeg)

-Ranges made C++ far more composable in C++20/23/26, but function objects (the "Niebloids") are still surprisingly rare and rarely composable.
+Ranges made C++ far more composable in C++20/23/26, but function objects are still surprisingly rare and rarely composable in everyday code.
 Björn built up - with deliberate, gleeful scope-creep - a powerful and easy-to-use toolkit of composable callables that, thanks to recent language additions, requires remarkably little code.
+No runtime performance compromises.
+As usual, Björn's presentations and topics resonate very well with my personal thinking and preferences.

 ### CallMeMaybe: Building Modern Runtime Reflection via C++26
 **Laurie Kirk**